-This chapter provide a précis of the whole book, a short video of the key points about skin cancer, and a note about what skills the clinician (and medical student)requires.
+This chapter provide a précis of the whole book, a short video of the key points about skin cancer, and a note about what skills the clinician (and medical students) requires.
 Finally, I outline the structure of skincancer909 and how I think you may get the most from it.

 Skin cancer in less than 400 words

 In many populations skin cancer will affect close to one in four persons sometime during their life: skin cancer is the commonest cancer in most pale-skinned populations.
 Many more than this one in four will worry about skin cancer or be seen by doctors with a skin lesion that might be skin cancer.
-In some health care systems — like the UK — skin cancers account for over half the referrals to the local hospital dermatology centre from primary care.
+In some health care systems — like the UK — skin cancers account for over half the referrals from primary care to the local hospital dermatology centre.

 Most skin cancers are the result of the interaction between: